magic-tan/allora-model-maker/README.md

 ### Model Training

 You can train models by running the `train.py` script.
 It supports multiple model types and interval resampling.
+We provided an eth.csv dataset that you can use for training, select option 3 and use data/sets/eth.csv otherwise setup [Tiingo](#data)!

 Example for training:
  ```bash